phylib/QSPArtifacts/README.md

 - **ZMQ_Client**: Contains the Python ZMQ Client
 - **NDN_Clients**: Contains the NDN-based Clients implementing the QSP and SVS protocol
 - **MiniNDN**: Contains the MineNDN code used for experimentation

+To install all dependencies, checkout the MiniNDN repository checkout the `install.sh` script of the linked MiniNDN (forked) repository and execute `./install.sh -a`.
+Alternatively, follow the instructions given in the individual subrepositories.